SeanIsayama/Food-Recipe-Study/README.md

 For our test statistic, we chose to use the absolute difference in means as `'n_steps'` is a numerical variable.
 Running 1000 simulations of a permutation test by shuffling the `'description'` columns, we plotted the distribution of the test statistics here:

-<iframe src="assets/empirical_plot.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/empirical_plot_steps.html" width=800 height=600 frameBorder=0></iframe>

 In the distribution above, the red line indicates the observed test statistic of our original dataseet.
-From our simulations, we found that the p value is 0.24 – which if reflected on the distribution.
+From our simulations, we found that the p value is 0.24 – which is reflected on the distribution as there is a noticable proportion of values to the right of the observed statistic.

-Therefore, using a significance level of 0.05, we **fail to reject** the null hypothesis – meaning that the missingness in the `'description'` column is not dependent on `'n_steps'`.
+Therefore, using a significance level of 0.05, we **fail to reject** the null hypothesis – meaning that the missingness in the `'description'` column **is not** dependent on `'n_steps'`**(MCAR)**.

 #### **The missingness of rating **does not** depend on `'n_ingredients'` (MAR).**